 Hydro-static pressure should be a major concern for contractors as it comes from underneath the concrete and moves its way through the capillary voids in the matrix of the concrete.

 Once a floor has been installed, it will draw any moisture present in the concrete to the surface and if there is no means of escape will react with, and break down the bond of the subsequent coating.

 Hydro-static pressure can come from things such as a hidden spring running underground, high water tables or low lying flood land and is generally not noticeable without moisture testing.

 Obviously waiting for the concrete to dry isn’t really an option due to the lengthy time delay.
-A Moisture Barrier needs to be applied so that you can fast track the project and to prevent future problems with any moisture.
+A Moisture Barrier needs to be applied so that you can fast-track the project and prevent future problems with any moisture.
 Always complete a moisture test on your concrete to avoid any hidden surprises.